 The timely completion of clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the trial until its conclusion.
 We pursued measures to enroll our Phase 3 INFRONT-3 and Phase 2 INVOKE-2 trials, for example, by opening additional clinical trial sites and expanding recruitment efforts to enroll the INFRONT-3 trial.
 We completed enrollment in those trials in the second half of 2023.
-Target enrollment of our Phase 3 INFRONT-3 trial was based on feedback from the FDA and EMA.
 However, we may experience difficulties in patient enrollment in other clinical trials for a variety of reasons, including:

-- the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, including biomarker-driven identification and/or certain highly-specific criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials to a greater extent than competing clinical trials for the same indication that do not have biomarker-driven patient eligibility criteria; - the size of the study population required for analysis of the trial's primary endpoints; - the proximity of patients to a trial site; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience;
+- the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, including biomarker-driven identification and/or certain highly specific criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials to a greater extent than competing clinical trials for the same indication that do not have biomarker-driven patient eligibility criteria; - the size of the study population required for analysis of the trial's primary endpoints; - the proximity of patients to a trial site; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - delays in enrolling patients in our clinical trials caused by worldwide economic conditions, including pandemics or other public health outbreaks and other geopolitical events; - competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria; - availability of approved products that target the patient populations that we are seeking to enroll; - clinicians' and patients' perceptions of the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates; - our ability to obtain and maintain patient consents; and

-- delays in enrolling patients in our clinical trials caused by worldwide economic conditions, including the COVID-19 pandemic and other geopolitical events; - competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria; - availability of approved products that target the patient populations that we are seeking to enroll; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete such trials or that we may not be able to collect data from such patients for any reason.
+• the risk that patients enrolled in clinical trials will not complete such trials or that we may not be able to collect data from such patients for any reason.